 - This is used to specify the direction of the deck planks.

-- When Default is checked, the program will place the deck planking parallel to the longest edge.
+- When Automatic is checked, the program will place the deck planking parallel to the longest edge.

-- In the example below, Default is unchecked and the Plank Direction angle is changed to 45°.
+- In the example below, Automatic is unchecked and the Plank Direction angle is changed to 45°.

 - Number of Border Planks